See The Muse in our catalogue

 There are many themes in this book and undercurrents: relationships and the complexity between them; secrets and betrayals within families; self-belief and the lack of it, and the role of women, particularly the female artist.
 As the main character Odelle arrives from Trinidad in 1967, the book also reveals the pervasiveness of racism at that time.
 The strong female characters carry the story while the male characters are portrayed as flawed and weak.

-The Muse is very interesting read that gives insights into very different historical times and places.
+The Muse is very interesting read that gives insights into very different times and places.
 The story keeps you reading and guessing right up to the twist at the end.